OWRC/interpolants/glossary.md

     Y_a \longmapsto y
 $$

 meaning [atmospheric yield collected within the ORMGP region](/interpolants/modelling/waterbudget/data.html#atmospheric-yield-y_a) *maps to* any particular point in space.
-Similarity:
+Similarly:

 $$
     E \longmapsto a